-The thumbnail photo with this post is a great example.
+This photo is a great example.
 She looks fantastic from the waist up, and even as a whole ensemble in the right industry.
 In other industries, this blouse and necklace paired with a slim pair of pants would be better, but sitting behind a desk, the color and the necklace draw your eye to her face and to what she has to say.

 And what are you to do when you'll be in the same position as the unfortunate presenter I mentioned above?
 Standing and sitting?
 My tips for this tricky situation:

 - Start with something that makes you feel like a million dollars, always a good place to begin.